 The first two options require hefty investments of financial resources and time that many companies, understandably, are not prepared to make.

 For this reason, more companies are turning to U.S.-based contract manufacturers like Benchmark to help address their Buy America(n) needs.
 From strategic supply chain development to advanced manufacturing solutions, outsourcing your electronics manufacturing to Benchmark is an efficient and effective way to navigate the evolving U.S. domestic preference rules.
 Benchmark has the largest percentage of our capacity in the United States of any electronics contract manufacturer, with nine interoperable sites throughout the Nation.
 The company's domestic sites are supported by a team of supply chain professionals who have the experience and relationships to help increase virtually any electronic product's domestic content.
 Benchmark's U.S. capacity is augmented by manufacturing sites in Mexico and the European Union, important alternatives for companies that must contend with procurements subject to the Trade Agreements Act.
-Further, unlike contract manufacturers that mainly produce low-level consumer electronics, Benchmark specializes in manufacturing complex technologies for the transportation, aerospace and defense, homeland security, telecommunications, and medical device industries.
+Further, unlike contract manufacturers that mainly produce low-level consumer electronics, Benchmark specializes in manufacturing complex technologies for the transportation, aerospace and defense, homeland security, advanced computing & communications, and medical device industries.
 This is why some of the world's most sophisticated companies choose Benchmark to ensure they can consistently deliver high-quality electronic products "When It Matters."

 In short, whether you are looking to chase new federal opportunities or optimize your federal portfolio, Benchmark can help simplify Buy America(n) compliance and position your company for success.
 To get started, don't hesitate to get in touch with a Benchmark supply chain and manufacturing operations expert by email (firstname.lastname@example.org) or through our website.
 You can also learn more by visiting our website at https://www.bench.com/us-manufacturing-buy-american-act-requirements.